Blue checking accounts icon

 A 529 plan (named after Section 529 of the Internal Revenue Code) is a savings vehicle with tax and financial aid benefits.
 Parents will want to gauge their risk tolerance, as the money you deposit into a 529 is generally invested in large mutual funds (think 401k or an IRA).

-"Fortunately," said Josh Lusby, CFP®, Investment Advisor for SELCO Investment & Retirement Services, available through CUSO Financial Services, LP,* "the funds can be invested in low-maintenance, target-date type of funds that will be more aggressive in their allocation the younger an individual is, and will moderate in risk as the child gets closer to the age of using the money.”
+"Fortunately," said Josh Lusby, CFP®, LPL Wealth Advisor for SELCO Investment & Retirement Services*, "the funds can be invested in low-maintenance, target-date type of funds that will be more aggressive in their allocation the younger an individual is, and will moderate in risk as the child gets closer to the age of using the money.”

 Earnings are tax-deferred and distributions tax-free as long as they’re used for college expenses.
 (Note: In some states, the 529 plan has been enhanced to allow tax-free withdrawals to help pay for tuition at private K–12 institutions.)
 And if college ends up not being in the cards for your child, the account can be transferred to another eligible family member.